As an English Literature A Level student youâ€™ll develop a deep understanding of some of the worldâ€™s most incredible texts â€¦

 The majority of English Literature students go on to Higher Education, studying subjects such as English, Linguistics, Cultural Studies, Film Studies, Journalism, Marketing and many more.
 However, the skills that you will gain during these two years will be transferrable to a number of subjects at undergraduate level, as well as a number of different career pathways.

-To study an A level programme you will need to achieve 5 GCSEs grade A* – C, including English and Maths.
-There are no additional requirements for this subject.
+To study an A level programme you will need to achieve 5 GCSEs grade 4 or above, including English and Maths.
+There are no additional requirements for this subject, but it would be beneficial if you enjoy reading and have a passion for Literature.

 This subject will take two years to complete.
 Please note that this is a linear subject, therefore you will be taking all of your exams at the end of your second year.